derbyjs/derby/index.md

 At the same time, it plays well with others.
 Derby is built on top of popular components, including [Node.js](http://nodejs.org/), [Express](http://expressjs.com/), [Socket.IO](http://socket.io/), [Browserify](https://github.com/substack/node-browserify), [Stylus](http://learnboost.github.com/stylus/docs/iteration.html), [UglifyJS](https://github.com/mishoo/UglifyJS), [MongoDB](http://www.mongodb.org/), and soon other popular databases and datastores.
 These components can also be used directly.
 The data synchronization layer, [Racer](http://racerjs.com/), can be used separately.
 Other libraries, such as jQuery, work just as well along with Derby.

 When following the default file structure, templates, styles, and scripts are automatically packaged and included in the appropriate pages.
 In addition, Derby can be used via a dynamic API, as seen in the simple example above.

+## Disclaimer

+Derby and Racer are alpha software.
+While Derby should work well enough for prototyping and weekend projects, it is still undergoing major development.
+APIs are subject to change.

+If you have feedback, ideas, or suggestions, feel free to leave them on the [wiki](https://github.com/codeparty/derby/wiki).
+If you are interested in contributing, please reach out to [Brian](https://github.com/bnoguchi) and [Nate](https://github.com/nateps).

 # Getting started